Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pumpkin-patrol/_index.md

 ---

-{{% boardgame-settings-container type="material" remarks="You can combine the sets in any way and the generator will create a balanced deck.
-The names _starter_, _beginner_, and so forth merely give an indication how hard it is to play with or learn this specific set." %}}
+**Remark** (when using the generator): You can combine the sets in any way and the generator will create a balanced deck.
+The names _starter_, _beginner_, and so forth merely give an indication how hard it is to play with or learn this specific set.

+{{% boardgame-settings-container type="material" %}}

 {{< boardgame-settings type="game" local_storage="pumpkinPatrolConfig" btn_label="Generate Material" game_title="Pumpkin Patrol" defaults="true" >}}
   {{< setting-checkbox id="setting-includePeopleCards" text="Generate People Cards?" checked="checked" >}}